 Painkiller addiction warning signs include:

-- Needing more of the painkiller to get the same desired effect
+- Needing more of the painkiller to get the desired effect

 - Continuing to use a prescribed painkiller even though the condition it was prescribed for has improved

-- If prescribed by a doctor, running out of the medication before the next refill is authorized
+- If prescribed by a doctor, the medication is consumed before the next refill is authorized

 - “Doctor shopping” for prescriptions